SleekDB/SleekDB/notes/v3-roadmap.md

 ## Roadmap:

+- [x] Remove "SleekDB.php" legacy API.
 - [x] Remove "timeout" config.
+- [x] Remove "nestedWhere" depricated method which was introduced in (v2.3).
-- [ ] Remove the "_id" field requirement with the new Poly engine.
+- [ ] Remove the "\_id" field requirement with the new Poly engine.
 - [ ] Introduce new configurations for Poly engine:
   - engine (v3 will support both Mono and Poly engine)
   - documentSize (fixed allocation size for each document)
 - [ ] Implement the Poly engine.
 - [ ] Keep the API compatible with both engine.
 - [ ] Modify the `IoHelper` class to support the new Poly engine.